The deep, ice-free waters of Resurrection Bay have made the port of Seward an important location for centuries.

 If your interest in marine life is specifically focused on salmon, visit the Cook Inlet Aquaculture Association’s fish weir at Bear Lake.
 This counting station monitors the number of coho and sockeye that travel through Bear Creek between the salt water of Resurrection Bay and the fresh water of Bear Lake.
 Caution is needed when visiting the weir, since the name “Bear Creek” was not chosen for poetic effect.

-Where there are salmon, there are also bears, so see page 53 for more information on bear safety.
+Where there are salmon, there are also bears.
+Click here for more information on bear safety.